Put our talent to work

 As with any long-term project, it’s key to build momentum early in a digital transformation.
 Identify several key areas where you can make an immediate impact.
 This will help raise buy-in levels throughout the organization.
 It will help establish the best internal processes for your transformation, while also demonstrating early return on investment.

-5. Find a partner who’s been through it all before
+5. Find a digital transformation partner who’s been through it all before

 Most businesses are going through a digital transformation for the first time.
 As a result, they may lack knowledge of best practices.